decentraland/documentation/content/creator/sdk7/interactivity/button-events/click-events.md

 You could also implement [custom] ways of feedback, for example you could play a sound, making the entity change color, spin or or enlarge while being pointed at, etc. Whatever you do, make sure that it's a clear signifier.

+## Obstacles

+Button events cast rays that only interact with the first entity on their path, as long as the entity is closer than its distance limit.

+For an entity to be intercepted by the ray of a button event, the entity's 3d model must either have a [collider]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md" >}}).
+Either the entity's 3d model must include a collider mesh, or the entity must have a `CollierMesh` component.

+If another entity's collider is standing on the way of the entity that the player wants to interact with it, the player won't be able to click the entity that's behind, unless the entity's `MeshCollider` component is configured to allow clicking through it.

 ## Pointer buttons